Canon 100D vs Pentax MX-1

 It is notable that the 100D has a hotshoe, while the MX-1 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the 100D and the MX-1 have been discontinued, but can regularly be found used on eBay.
+Both the 100D and the MX-1 have been discontinued, but can regularly be found used on ebay.
 The 100D was replaced by the Canon 200D, while the MX-1 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 100D Manual (free pdf) or the online Pentax MX-1 Manual.
+Further information on the features and operation of the 100D and MX-1 can be found, respectively, in the Canon 100D Manual (free pdf) or the online Pentax MX-1 Manual.

 So what is the bottom line?
 Is the Canon 100D better than the Pentax MX-1 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (17.9 vs 12MP) with a 25% higher linear resolution.